 For a film that, on the surface, appears to be held in such high regard, Michelangelo Antonioni’s L’Avventura (1960) seems to have distanced itself from a number of its audience.
-While I often wish to adhere to the third person in criticism, this article cannot help but revert to a personal reception of the film … Continue reading L’Avventura (Michelangelo Antonioni, 1960) – A Curious Distance.
+While I often wish to adhere to the third person in criticism, this article cannot help but revert to a personal reception of the film and also refer to recent personal reflections shared online.
+After … Continue reading L’Avventura (Michelangelo Antonioni, 1960) – A Curious Distance.

 This review contains spoilers.
 Barbet Schroeder’s Maîtresse (1976) is a film that is extremely hard to classify.
 Even with the hindsight of almost forty years, its apparent bed fellows all share a stubborn resistance to classification.
-The collection of films with vaguely similar themes and tendencies to push boundaries of explicitness that came out in … Continue reading Maîtresse – Barbet Schroeder (1976), BFI.
+The collection of films with vaguely similar themes and tendencies to push boundaries of explicitness that came out in the 1970s such as Salò Or 120 Days Of Sodom … Continue reading Maîtresse – Barbet Schroeder (1976), BFI.

 The arts in post war Japan took a drastic turn in terms of ideals and beliefs after the defeat at the end of World War Two.
 With the downfall of the nation being so utterly brutal and the clearness of what the country itself had done being plain for its citizens to see, the arts turned humanist in the extreme.
 Yasujiro Ozu is the product … Continue reading Late Autumn – Yasujiro Ozu (1960)

 Carl Theodor Dreyer is one of the more gentle directors to rise from the Scandinavian art house and a man who’s work in general showcases a sensuality and delicate touch that would leave many of his contemporaries completely enamoured.
-With the exception of his often-praised emotional tour de force La Passion de Jeanne d’Arc, Vampyrcomfortably stands as the … Continue reading Vampyr – Carl T. Dreyer (1932)
+With the exception of his often-praised emotional tour de force La Passion de Jeanne d’Arc, Vampyrcomfortably stands as the directors crowning celluloid achievement.
+During the period that Vampyr was made (1932 … Continue reading Vampyr – Carl T. Dreyer (1932)

 One of the many highlights of the 90’s reassertion of realism; The Three Colours Trilogy, by director Krzysztof Kieslowski, can be seen as one of the high bench marks of film before the digital age.
-It’s hard to imagine a successful set of mainstream films being so metaphorical and altogether emotionally deep getting so far in … Continue reading Three Colours Trilogy – Krzysztof Kieslowski (1993)
+It’s hard to imagine a successful set of mainstream films being so metaphorical and altogether emotionally deep getting so far in the world these days, which is why this box set … Continue reading Three Colours Trilogy – Krzysztof Kieslowski (1993)